Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Introduction

-Another example of stochastic networks with blocking are supply chain networks designed for maintaining capital goods with uncertain lifetimes.
-Any downtime of these goods is expensive and disruptive, and should be minimised to the extent possible.
-When a capital good breaks down, the necessary spare parts are quickly dispatched from the nearest stock point.
-If a spare part is unavailable at this location, blocking occurs and the parts must be sent from a more distant central warehouse, thus increasing downtime (see, e.g.,~\cite{shen2003joint,Kranenburg2009,Rahimi-Ghahroodi2017}).
-A similar problem arises in the context of emergency services, where ambulances and fire trucks are geographically dispersed to ensure a fast response to emergencies (see, e.g.,~\cite{brotcorne2003ambulance,van2016comparison,vandenBerg2017}), but requests for these vehicles (i.e., a nearby emergency) may be blocked and rerouted if they are busy elsewhere.
+Another example within the general class of networks of SLSs concerns supply chain networks designed for {the manufacturing and} maintaining {of computer and network systems} with uncertain lifetimes.
+Any downtime of these {systems can be} expensive and disruptive, and should be minimised to the extent possible.
+When {such} a {computer or network system} breaks down, the necessary spare parts are quickly dispatched from the nearest stock point.
+If a spare part is unavailable at this location, losses occur and the parts must be sent from a more distant central warehouse, thus increasing downtime (see, e.g.,~\cite{Kranenburg2009,Rahimi-Ghahroodi2017,shen2003joint}) {and in turn making resource allocation crucially important.} {An analogous} problem arises in the context of emergency services, where ambulances and fire trucks are geographically dispersed to ensure a fast response to emergencies (see, e.g.,~\cite{brotcorne2003ambulance,vandenBerg2017,van2016comparison}).
+Requests for these vehicles (i.e., a nearby emergency) may be rejected because they are already in service, resulting in the risk of loss of life and requiring a rerouting of the request to other vehicles/resources with associated delays. {The allocation of ambulance and fire fighting resources, possibly through computer-automated support, obviously plays a critically important role in emergency services.} These processes {based on supply chain and emergency service networks} can also be formulated as part of a general class of networks of SLSs.